frefolli/sigmod/README.md

 ## Ideas

 Maybe it could be useful to implement a sort of index or to sort elements in order to have a sort of binary search across the fields.

+I was thinking about something like this:

+- divide in sections the values of a column, and